 Big Four CPA firm Deloitte has an office in Las Vegas, and Ernst & Young has offices in both Las Vegas and Reno.
-Some of the biggest employers of CPAs and accountants in the state are the companies headquartered here that contribute to Nevada’s major tourism and gaming industry.
+Some of the biggest employers of CPAs and accountants in the state are tied to Nevada’s major tourism and gaming industry.
 Among these are gaming industry giants International Game Technology, Bally Technologies, and American Casino & Entertainment Properties, all with headquarters in Las Vegas.
-CPAs and other accounting professionals working as private industry managerial accountants also work in diverse industries for businesses that range from real estate development company, The Howard Hughes Corporation, to software security company FBM Software, both of which have corporate offices in Las Vegas.
+CPAs and other accounting professionals working as private industry managerial accountants also work in diverse industries that range from real estate development company, The Howard Hughes Corporation, to software security company FBM Software, both of which have corporate offices in Las Vegas.

 Nevada Accountants: Salary and Employment Facts

 Nevada is not a big state, but there is big money floating around here, and it takes a lot of accounting horsepower to keep track of it.
-The Nevada Department of Employment, Training and Rehabilitation (DETR) expects the number of jobs for accountants to increase by 23.6% in the ten-year period ending in 2026.
-That along with normal turnover amounts to almost 1,000 openings a year across the accounting workforce.
+The Nevada Department of Employment, Training and Rehabilitation (DETR) expects the number of jobs for accountants to increase by an impressive 17.1% between 2018 and 2028.
+Combined with natural job turnover and retirements, this equates to about 340 job openings here every year through 2028.

 Salaries for Accountants in Nevada Working in Different Specialized Roles

 Controllers lend their expertise in internal controls to the corporations they work for to ensure compliance at every level, and their salaries reflect this.
-The salary range for these professionals is $93,840-$211,905, with those in the 50th percentile earning $120,615.
+The BLS reports that controllers earn about $103,930 at the median level, while those with significant experience and specialty credentials earn salaries that reflect the profession’s 75thpercentile, or about $142,800.
+The state’s top 10% of controllers and financial managers earn salaries that exceed $208,000.

 Accountants in Executive Roles

-CFOs are situated at the top of the pyramid, both in terms of rank within the corporate accounting hierarchy, and salary.
+CFOs are situated at the top of the professional pyramid, both in terms of rank within the corporate accounting hierarchy and salary.
 It takes a lot of years to get there if you’re starting out in accountancy, but with enough drive and the right kind of experience and credentials, it is possible to make the climb.
-In Las Vegas, these execs can earn between $123,675 and $507,195, with those at the 50th percentile earning $200,685.

 Salaries for Accountants and Auditors in Nevada’s Major Cities and Rural Areas